dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 Assuming signal travelled in <mark style="background: #AD21D9;">straight line</mark>, this is distance from receiver to satellite.

-NOTE: A GPS receiver has to have clear <mark style="background: #AD21D9;">line of sight</mark> to satellite to operate, so dense tree cover and buildings can keep it from getting fix on location.
+<mark style="background: #AD21D9;">NOTE:</mark> A GPS receiver has to have clear <mark style="background: #AD21D9;">line of sight</mark> to satellite to operate, so dense tree cover and buildings can keep it from getting fix on location.

 ### <mark style="background: #AD21D9;">WiFi Positioning System (WPS):</mark>

 WPS is geolocation system that uses characteristics of WiFi hotspots and other wireless access points to discover where device located.

-Used when satellite navigation such as GPS inadequate:
+<mark style="background: #AD21D9;">Used when satellite navigation such as GPS inadequate:</mark>
 1. Multipath <mark style="background: #AD21D9;">interference</mark> / signal blockage indoors.
 2. Establishing a satellite fix would take too long.

 Viable due to <mark style="background: #AD21D9;">rapid growth</mark> of wireless access points in urban areas.

-Typical data useful to geolocate wireless access point include its SSID and MAC address:
+<mark style="background: #AD21D9;">Typical data useful to geolocate wireless access point include its SSID and MAC address:</mark>
 ![](https://i.imgur.com/pgvVwjE.png)

 Accuracy depends on number of nearby access points whose positions have been entered into <mark style="background: #AD21D9;">database</mark>